nsubstitute/NSubstitute/docs/help/compat-args/index.md

 ---

 > [!CAUTION]
-> This functionalitiy is obsolete and will be removed in version 7 or later. <br>
+> This functionality is obsolete and will be removed in version 7 or later. <br>
-> It is recommended to update your C# compiler to version 7.3 or later and use the standard `Arg` matchers instead.
+> It is recommended to update to C# compiler version 7.3 or later and use the standard `Arg` matchers instead.

 NSubstitute [argument matchers](/help/argument-matchers) depend on having C# 7.0 or later (as of NSubstitute 4.0).
 This lets them be used with `out` and `ref` parameters, but it also means that if you are stuck on an earlier version of C# you may get an error like the following when trying to use a matcher like `Arg.Is(123)`: